samber/go-amqp-pubsub/README.md

 })
 ```

 You can also Delay the consumption of your messages if needed.
-The message will instead be sent to the .delay queue, expire and then go the initial queue.
+The message will instead be sent to the .defer queue, expire and then go the initial queue.
 This case can be useful if you want to wait for independent process to finish before consumming your message.

 ```go